Difference Between Gnats and Fruit Flies

 Gnats vs Fruit Flies

 Gnats are any member of many small flies species that annoy and bite humans.
-Several non-biting insects like midges resemble mosquitoes are sometimes described as gnats.
+Several non-biting insects like midges resemble mosquitoes and are sometimes described as gnats.

-A fruit fly is an insect with two wings of either the family Drosophilidae or the trypetidae.
-Insects of the family Drosophilidae are referred to as vinegar flies or small fruit flies and those of the trypetidae as large fruit flies.
+A fruit fly is an insect with two wings of either the family Drosophilidae or the Trypetidae.
+Insects of the family Drosophilidae are referred to as vinegar flies or small fruit flies, and those of the Trypetidae as large fruit flies.

 Comparison Table